Settings & Configuration

 4. Click **Save** to register your endpoint.

-If any recent deliveries have failed, a **Webhook Health Alert** will appear, showing failure details and timestamps.
+If any webhook endpoint has a failure rate above 20% in the last 24 hours, a **Webhook Health Alert** will appear at the top of the page, showing failure details and endpoints.
 Investigate and retry as needed.

 ## Custom Investor Domain